jcode5577/professional-readme.md-generator/README.md

-# Professional README.md Generator
+# E-Commerce
   ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
-  This Project is an application that creates a professional README.md, using Node.js.
+  This project is the creation of the back end for an e-commerce site.
+This application used Express.js API and Sequelize to interact with a MySQL database.
+This application displays creation of database using mySQL with models and associations.
+Then demonstrates the API Routes to perform RESTful CRUD operations displayed in my walk through videos.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)